ONSdigital/dp-mongodb/CONVERT.md

 Once those documents have been updated, and the changes approved and merged, then ansible should be run.
 This will apply the relevant changes to AWS.

-For instructions on how to do the above tasks please see dp-setup.

 ### 7. Updating the secrets in sandbox and prod
-The secrets in dp-configs, for sandbox and prod, need to contain all the attributes that are in the MongoDriverConfig struct.
+The secrets (for the relevant service) in dp-configs, for sandbox and prod, need to contain all the attributes that are in the MongoDriverConfig struct.